China Northern Airlines

 China Northern Airlines (中国北方航空 (中國北方航空, Zhōngguó Běifāng Hángkōng)) was an airline headquartered on the grounds of Shenyang Taoxian International Airport, Shenyang, Liaoning, People's Republic of China.
 Established on June 16, 1990, it was one of the six backbone airlines directly under the Civil Aviation Administration of China.

-Besides Shenyang, it also had three hubs at Changchun Longjia International Airport, Harbin Taiping International Airport and Sanya Phoenix International Airport.
+Besides Shenyang, it also had four other hubs at Changchun Dafangshen Airport, Dalian Zhoushuizi International Airport, Harbin Taiping International Airport and Sanya Phoenix International Airport.

-It was one of six major airline corporations that were formed as a result of the breakup of CAAC Airlines.
+It was one of six major airline corporations that were formed as a result of the breakup of CAAC.
 It initially operated a fleet of Airbus A300-600R, MD-80, MD-90-30 and, later, Airbus A321-200 aircraft.
 It operated predominantly domestic destinations and also to North Korea, South Korea and Japan.